First-Year writing's Digital Literacy Showcase:

-The goal of the Showcase is not to celebrate "the best" polished projects, though some of the projects are more developed than others.
-The goal, rather, is to showcase the process--the thought, care, and decision-making students bring to their projects as they develop writing, production, and analytical skills.
-To that end, we invite you to attend and ask students about their processes, including but not limited to the final product they have in mind.
-There are no formal presentations--visitors are invited to stop by at any time for as much or as little time as you want!
+The goal of the Showcase is not to celebrate "the best" polished projects but to showcase students' processes--the thought, care, and decisions students work through in developing their writing.
+To that end, we invite anyone and everyone to attend the Showcase each semester and ask students about their processes, including but not limited to the final product.

 WHAt do we mean by "Digital Literacy"?